realBjornRoden/unix/tripit/README.md

-# Plotting timeseries and descriptive statistics using basic POSIX Shell and Gnuplot
-* Digesting Tripit.com traveler trip data
+# Digesting Tripit.com traveler trip data to analyze days of week of respective travel

 ## Verify
 Verify script as Open Sourced (or with script [check-md5.sh](check-md5.sh)):